eigenlambda123/IntroductionToProbability/README.md

 - Practice translating statistical R code into Python.
 - Build a reusable resource for probability enthusiasts.

-# Book Used Link:
+## Book Used Link:
 file:///D:/Math%20Books/Introduction%20to%20Probability-Joseph%20K.%20Blitzstein,%20Jessica%20Hwang.pdf

-# Important:
+## Important!!!
-- This repo is Inspired by this: 'https://github.com/buruzaemon/IntroductionToProbabilityPy.git' and was made for my own understanding
+- This repo is Inspired by this: 'https://github.com/buruzaemon/IntroductionToProbabilityPy.git' and was only made for my own understanding about the book.